‘No need to reinvent the wheel.’ That was fine for the past. But accelerating progress makes reinventing wheels an absolute imperative.

 My children have taken up chess.
 My 11 year-old goes at it with some aggressiveness, studying books & websites, and playing on-line.
 He’s getting better, and has started beating me (particularly if I have a glass of wine next to me).

 My 6 year-old is still learning the fundamentals, basically learning to see the board, and the immediate implication of a move.
 The grand master may see a dozen moves ahead, but my daughter is still learning to see just one move ahead.

 I try to help her; when she’s about to make a bad move, I try to get her to see what’s about to happen.
 Sometimes she takes it back, but sometimes she gets irritated with me for trying to tell her how to play.
-She wants to learn to play the game, and she understands that to learn she has to be able to make her own mistakes.
+She wants to learn to play the game.
+She already understands something I constantly forget: that to learn she has to be able to make her own mistakes.

 If you think about it, she’s reinventing wheels.
 The patterns she needs to see are basic, simple things, so why should she have to re-learn them?
 Why can’t I just teach her those patterns, and shorten the learning time?

 Chess is a great example of preparing for the future, and demonstrates why reinventing wheels is so important: chess is endlessly variable.
 All of the known patterns will not tell a player what will happen in the next game, or even the next move.
 There is constant improvisation and invention.
 Even with books and tutors, every player has to reason out patterns for herself.

 Wheelwrights vs Rocket Scientists

 We have looked repeatedly at the accelerating pace of human learning and progress.
 For 10,000 years of civilization, progress was very slow and innovation was infrequent.

 Today, progress is not only common, but essential.
 There is almost no industry, nor job, where competition and innovation are not constantly changing everyone’s work.